 - Find good separation between body and ball contact.

-- Perform a dynamic recovery to get ready for the next ball.
+- Perform an athletic recovery to get ready for the next ball.

 - Find your best rhythm when not TRYING to hit the ball hard